Cura sana

 Cura sana is a 2024 Spanish short drama film written and directed by Lucía G. Romero.
-It tells the story of Jessica and Alma, two sisters, who are victims of domestic violence at home and therefore treat each other with violence.
+It tells the story of two sisters, Jessica and Alma, who are victims of domestic violence at home and therefore treat each other with violence.

 It was selected in the Generation 14plus section at the 74th Berlin International Film Festival, where it had its World premiere on 19 February and won Crystal Bear for the Best Short Film.

 Synopsis

 On the night of Noche de San Juan festival, a festival in Spain, two sisters are heading to Caritas to get food aid.
-Jessica, 14, and Alma, 8, have suffered from their father's abuse for a long time.
+Jessica, 16, and Alma, 8, have suffered from their father's abuse for a long time.
 This has made Jessica a bitter, self-harming teen who shields herself from others.
 She even mistreats her little sister with cruelty and hostility.
 However, as they travel together, Jessica understands that she does not want to be like her father.
 She needs to show Alma kindness instead of violence.